Dan-Eli/geo_sim_processing_a/README.md

 optional arguments:

-     -d , --diameter          Diameter of the minimum adjusted area bend to simplify (to remove)
-     -h, --help               Show this help message and exit -eh, --exclude_hole      Exclude (delete) polygon rings (interior holes) below the minimum adjusted area -ep, --exclude_polygon   Exclude (delete) polygons exteriors below the minimum adjusted area (delete also any interior holes if present)
-     -pl, --per_layer         Analyze topology per layer only; this means features from different layers can overlap after simplification
+     -t , --tolerance         Tolerance for the line simplification (usage similar to Douglas Peucker)
-     -dl, --dlayer            Specify the diameter of the minimum adjusted area bend to simplify per layer name (ex: -dl Road=5,Hydro=7.5)
+     -h, --help               Show this help message and exit -dl, --dlayer            Specify the tolerance for the line simplification per layer name (ex: -dl Road=5,Hydro=7.5)

 Some example:

-python sherbend.py -d 3 in_file.gpkg out\_file.gpkh
+python toposim.py -t 3 in_file.gpkg out_file.gpkh

-   - Simplify each feature of each layer of the input file (in_file.gpkg) with a bend diameter below 3 (in map unit) and create the output file out_file.gpkg
+   - Simplify each feature of each layer of the input file (in_file.gpkg) with a tolerance of 3 and create the output file out_file.gpkg

-python sherbend.py -d 3 -pl in\_file.gpkg out_file.gpkh

-   - Simplify each feature of each layer of the input file with a bend diameter below 3 and create the output file with each layer processed independently

-python sherbend.py -d 3 -ep -eh in_file.gpkg out_file.gpkh
+python toposim.py -tl Road=3,Lake=5 in_file.gpkg out_file.gpkh

-   - Simplify each feature of each layer of the input file with a bend diameter below 3 and create the output file; delete the polygons including all their interiors if the exterior is below a bend diameter of 3; also delete the polygon interiors if the interior is below a bend diameter of 3
+   - Simplify each feature of the Road layer with a tolerance of 3 and Lake layers with a tolerance of 5.

-python sherbend.py -dl Road=3,Lake=5,River=0 in_file.gpkg out_file.gpkh

-   - Simplify each feature of the Road, Lake and River layers of the input file with a bend diameter below 3 for the Road layer, 5 for the Lake layer and do not simplify the River layer features but use them for analysing the topology; finally create the output file
+## How it works

+Toposim is an excellent tool to remove vertice on features where the density of vertice is very high.
+Try it with small tolerance value and use [Sherbend](#Sherbend) to [generalize features](##Line Simplification versus Line Generalization).

 # Sherbend